mikestarrdev/portfolio/README.md

-# Welcome to my portfolio site!
+# Welcome to my Portfolio!

 The purpose of this app is to demonstrate "proof of work," and to showcase my skills as a developer.
 This portfolio itself is meant to be a project that shows off my CSS, HTML and React skills.